ABOUT THIS SITE

 It is march and I am so very happy with the book by Arn Strohmeyer.

-I hope to receive many more stories and pictures for this website.
-And the book is mostly the fruit of Arn’s labour and that of all the flower children who wrote their stories and send pictures.
+The book is mostly the fruit of Arn’s labour and that of all the flower children who wrote their stories and sent pictures.

-But, apart from that, I see the book as the crowning glory of my quest for the Matala experience that started in 1996.
+But, apart from that, I like to look at the book as the crowning glory of my quest for the Matala experience that started in 1996.

 2012